Welcome to today's edition of the Rush 24-7 podcast.

 I suppose a dissembling rant.

-I mean, the c you could say it's a coincidence, I guess, but there's too many too many things that you can connect here.
+I mean, you could say it's a coincidence, I guess, but there's too many things that you can connect here is the fact that maybe the Democrats have created this monster within their own party.

-They have kowtowed so long now to the hardcore pacifist anti-war, anti-Western, anti-American tradition left that they've created a monster within their ranks.
+They have kowtowed so long now to the hardcore pacifist, anti-war, anti-Western, anti-American tradition left that they've created a monster within their ranks.

-I mean, believe it or not, Bill Clinton ran as a moderate in uh 1992, at least before he met Monica, uh, and and he won.
+One of the reasons Democrats have had trouble in presidential elections, I mean, believe it or not, Bill Clinton ran as a moderate in 1992, at least before he met Monica, and he won.

-Jimmy Carter was the last Southern moderate.
+Jimmy Carter was the last southern moderate.

 Boy, these guys are great con men, aren't they?

-They have to appeal to move on.org.
+They have to appeal to moveon.org.

-Uh they give no quarter.
+They give no quarter.

 They demand outright fidelity, overt fidelity to, frankly, the anti-American viewpoint.